plantasia-space/plantasia.space-site/index.md

 <a href="https://play.maar.world/?g=8&d=0&c=0 " rel="Maar World Player" target="_blank"> Play full screen</a>

-A multiverse of entangled sonic worlds able to proliferate in the intersection digital and physical worlds, an imaginary born in the conjunction of scientific discoveries and the democratization of music and sound creation.
+Entangled creations born at the intersection of the physical and digital worlds, an imaginary that crosses the borders of scientific discoveries, technological development and artistic creation.
 Maar world is a proof of concept for a new era of aural creations in a creator-owned creative economy.

 Circumbinary planet, P-type, semi-major axis: 0.699±0.003 AU.
 The discovery was made with a space based telescope (0.95 m **Kepler Telescope**).